OPTML-Group/AdvUnlearn/README.md

 ## Cite Our Work
 The preprint can be cited as follows:
 ```
-@article{zhang2024advunlearn,
+@misc{zhang2024defensive,
       title={Defensive Unlearning with Adversarial Training for Robust Concept Erasure in Diffusion Models},
-  author={Zhang, Yimeng and Chen, Xin and Jia, Jinghan and Zhang, Yihua and Fan, Chongyu and Liu, Jiancheng and Mingyi, Hong and Ding, Ke and Liu, Sijia},
+      author={Yimeng Zhang and Xin Chen and Jinghan Jia and Yihua Zhang and Chongyu Fan and Jiancheng Liu and Mingyi Hong and Ke Ding and Sijia Liu},
-  year={2024}
+      year={2024},
+      eprint={2405.15234},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
 }
 ```